Elisabeth Gwinn: Education, career, and research

 Gwinn received her B.A. from Swarthmore (1982).
 She went on to receive her Ph.D. in Physics Harvard University in 1987 with Robert Westervelt where her thesis was on "Quasiperiodicity and Frequency Locking in Electrical Conduction in Germanium".
 Her graduate studies were distinguished by her investigations of electronic transport in germanium.
 She then continued to execute studies in the areas of experimental condensed matter physics, however switched focus and expanded in diversity with respect to her choice of experimental system.
 Her post-graduate research topics included contributions to the study of complex heterostructures and interfaces with a focus on the study of 2D electron gases.

 Around 2008, Gwinn switched the focus of her research to the study and preparation of solution-phase colloidal nanosystems in aqueous environments and passivated by biomolecules.
-This was also a particularly drastic shift with respect to the nature of her experiment which became predominantly focused in spectroscopy and the study of optical phenomena in nanosystems.
+This was also a particularly drastic shift with respect to the nature of her experiment which became predominantly focused on spectroscopy and the study of optical phenomena in nanosystems.
 Despite the seemingly significant shift in her main research area and nature of her measurement, Gwinn's work has continued to be distinguished by a high degree of innovation and contributions to scientific community.
-She is an expert on the preparation and study of silver nanoclusters and photophysical properties thereof.
+She is an expert on the preparation and study of silver nanoclusters and photo physical properties thereof.
 In this space, she was one of the earliest advocate machine learning as a strategy to improve and increase throughput for new the discovery of new materials in the field of nanoscience.
 For these efforts, she was recently awarded a grant from the National Science Foundation under the Computational & Data Driven Materials Research Program.